mjstealey/swagger-demo/README.md

 **WORK IN PROGRESS**

-Brief tutorial on swagger, swaggerhub, generating clients and other miscellany
+Brief tutorial on swagger, swaggerhub, smartAPI, generating clients and other miscellany

 ### Usage